 of this step-by-step guide to running a swishing event

 The above is intended as guidance only.
 We recommend that you

 contact the relevant organisations with specific reference to

 insurance, legal, health and safety and child protection

 requirements.
 Community Inspired Ltd cannot be held responsible for

-any decisions or actions taken by a PTA, based on the guidance
+any decisions or actions taken by an organisation, based on the